-Upon termination of employment in which a person ceases to be an active employee of the University, the amount due to the employee's estate from accrued annual leave and holiday leave shall be included in the final pay.
+Upon termination of employment in which a person ceases to be an active employee of the University, the amount due to the employee or the employee's estate from accrued annual leave and holiday leave shall be included in the final pay.
 See Board Policy 420.1 for additional information on calculation of final payment.